phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_dockerfile.rst

          # Error2: Response from daemon: Get "https://registry-1.docker.io/v2/": http: server gave HTTP response to HTTPS client
             # Check with your IT administrator to acquire ``registry-mirrors`` URL and replace <docker-mirror-host>`` in the following solution
-            # Using a tab instead of space and other invisible white-space characters may break the proper work of json configuration files
+            # Using a tab instead of space and other invisible white-space characters may break the proper functioning of the JSON configuration files
             # and later may lead to the Docker service failing to start

             # Solution: